Downloading Publicly Available Data

 Each data collection landing page corresponds to a defined dataset, either from a publication or a direct link from biccn.org.
 Landing pages contain basic metadata about the dataset, along with links to either the HTTP browser (see next section) if the dataset corresponds to a single branch of the directory structure, or a BDBag if it contains a subset of data or data across multiple modalities, labs or cell types.
 More information about downloading and working with BDBags is available here.

-If you are a PI or a data submitter and would like to organize a data collection into a BDBag and/or request a landing page for a data collection or publication, see our documentation on organizing data into a BDBag.
+If you are a PI or a data submitter and would like to organize a data collection into a BDBag and/or request a landing page for a data collection or publication, please contact the NeMO Archive team.

 HTTP directory structure browser